-- Short-term inpatient respite care (relief) for caregivers
+- Short-term inpatient respite care (relief) for family caregivers

-- Grief counseling for patient, family and friends
+- Ongoing Grief counseling for the patient, family and friends

 You still get Medicare coverage for treatment of illnesses or injuries unrelated to your terminal illness.
 For example, Medicare would continue to cover diabetes care and medications.
 However, the costs you usually pay for services will apply.
 If you decide to keep your Medicare Advantage plan, that plan will be responsible for other costs.

 The hospice benefit includes two 90-day benefit periods followed by an unlimited number of 60-day benefit periods.
 Hospice patients receive care as long as the doctor and the hospice medical director certify that the patient is terminally ill.